mapbox/tippecanoe/README.md

 The parser object has two fields of public interest: <code>error</code> is a string describing any errors found in the JSON, and <code>line</code> is the current line number being read from the input to make it easier to find the errors.

+The <code>root</code> field points to the outer object of the current parse tree.

 Utility function
 ----------------